candradimuka-community/be-alumni-jcc/README.md

 3. you can make your own branch for experimental purpose

 # Stack
-BE - Adonis
+- BE Framework - Adonis
-DB - MySQL
+- Databases - MySQL/MongoDB

 # Support Link
 Figma : Under Development